Healthy Snacks for Summer Trips

 Great options for the cooler:

-Be certain to start with refrigerated or frozen items, and use plenty of ice packs to keep your cooler cool.
+Be sure to start with refrigerated or frozen items, and use plenty of ice packs to keep your cooler cool.

 Drink Up (But Not Coffee or Cola)